Charles Young (United States Army officer): West Point

 When Young reported to the United States Military Academy at West Point as a cadet in 1884, there was already one other Black cadet, John Hanks Alexander, who had entered in 1883 (graduated in 1887).
 Young and Alexander shared a room for three years at West Point.
 Young had to repeat his first year when he failed mathematics, delaying his graduation until 1889.
 Although regularly discriminated against, Young made several lifelong friends among his later classmates, but none among his initial entering class.
 He later failed an engineering class, but he passed it the second time when he was tutored during the summer by George Washington Goethals, the Army engineer who later directed construction of the Panama Canal and who as an assistant professor took an interest in Young.

-As one of the first African-Americans to attend and graduate from West Point, Charles Young faced challenges far beyond the traditional hazing experienced by his White peers.
-He experienced extreme racial discrimination from classmates, faculty and upperclassmen.
+As one of the first African Americans to attend and graduate from West Point, Charles Young faced challenges far beyond the traditional hazing experienced by his White peers.
+He experienced extreme racial discrimination from classmates, faculty, and upperclassmen.
 Hazing was not an unusual practice at the military academies.
 Charles Young, however, was subjected to a disproportionate amount of abuse because of his color.

 Upon arrival to West Point, Young was welcomed in as "The Load of Coal".
 Once, in the mess hall, a White cadet proclaimed that he would not take food from a platter that Young had already taken from.
 Young passed the White cadet the plate first, allowing him to take from it, then he himself took from the plate.
 Upperclassmen targeted and demerited Young 140 times, which was considered unusually high.
-Whereas Young's peers were referred to solely by their last names, Young was called “Mr. Young” as a kind of feigned deference.
+Whereas Young's peers were referred to solely by their last names, Young was called "Mr. Young" as a kind of feigned deference.
 One of Young's greatest struggles at West Point was loneliness.
-A white classmate of Young's, Major General Charles D. Rhodes, later reported that it was a practice of Young to converse with some of the servants at West Point in German to maintain some human interaction.
+A White classmate of Young's, Major General Charles D. Rhodes, later reported that it was a practice of Young to converse with some of the servants at West Point in German to maintain some human interaction.

-Towards the end of his five-year stay at West Point, the merciless discrimination and taunts decreased.
-Because of his perseverance, some of Young's classmates began to see past the color of his skin.
+Toward the end of his five-year stay at West Point, the merciless discrimination and taunts decreased.
+Due to his perseverance, some of Young's classmates began to see past the color of his skin.
 Despite this and by his own admission, Young's time at West Point was fraught with difficulty.